markembling/MarkEmbling.PostcodesIO/README.md

 Check out the integration tests (`MarkEmbling.PostcodesIO.Tests`) for further examples.

+Do not instantiate a new instance of PostocdesIOClient for each request.
+If you use a dependency-injection container, register the client as a singleton.

+Supports .NET Framework 4.7.2 and above, and .NET Standard 2.0 onwards.

 ----------

 This library is still a work-in-progress.
 More examples and documentation will come soon, along with the missing API methods.